indexexchange/ht-wrapper-certification/README.md

 #### Section A
 This section is mainly about setting up the behavior of partner itself.
 Things like targeting types, partnerID (used internally to reference the partner), and different types of analytics are supported.
-Everything in this section can be left as is except the partnerID.

 #### Section B
 This section is for validating partner specific configuration that is provided by the user.
 Slot mappings and other fields that are required for all adapters are validated for you.
 If there are partner specific fields that need validation, this is the place to validate them.